hummingbot/hummingbot-site/docs/exchanges/osmosis.md

 - **Concentrated Liquidity (range-amm):** [https://docs.osmosis.zone/osmosis-core/modules/concentrated-liquidity](https://docs.osmosis.zone/osmosis-core/modules/concentrated-liquidity)

 ## 🔑 How to Connect

+!!! tip
+    See the [Osmosis Connector Guide](/academy-content/using-osmosis-with-hummingbot/) for step-by-step instructions.

 Create an Osmosis wallet or use and existing Cosmos wallet on one of the supported networks below: